ls1-sys-prog-course-archive-SoSe23/task4-concurrency/README.md

 1. Implement the spinlock that is declared in `spinlock.h`.
 The file `spinlock.c` will be used to generate the library `libspinlock.so`.
 2. Implement a lock-based linked list that is declared in `linkedlist.h`.
 The file `locklinkedlist.c` will be used to generate the library `liblocklinkedlist.so`.
 3. Implement a lock free linked list also declared in `linkedlist.h`.
 The file `lockfreelinkedlist.c` will be used to generate the library `liblockfreelinkedlist.so`.
 4. Implement an hashmap that is declared in `hashmap.h`.
-The file `hashmap.c` will be used to generate the library `liblockhashmap.so`.
+The file `hashmap.c` will be used to generate the librares `liblockhashmap.so` and `liblockfreehashmap.so`.

 **NB:** For task 1, only atomic primitives (e.g., compare-and-swap, atomic fetch-and-increment, etc.) are allowed.
 No synchronization library can be used (on Rust you can use `std::sync::atomic`).